hIMEI29A/gichidan/README.md

 ###### Logical expressions

 **NEW!** Since version
-v1.0.0 (current) search with logical expressions supported.
+v1.0.0 search with logical expressions supported.
 Here is a simple rules for its usage:

 Expression MUST contain no more than two words (_yet_) with an operator between them and MUST NOT contain spaces between words and operator.
 Operators are: